LianaAdaza/CodePath-iOS-Pre-Work/README.md

 ## CodePath-iOS-Pre-Work

 ### App Description
-This interactive and functional app allows the user to alter a label's text by simply typing a custom text in a text field and clicking the "Change Text String" button.
+This interactive and functional app allows the user to alter a label's text by typing a custom text in a text field and clicking the "Change Text String" button.
 The user can also click two other buttons to change the view controller's color and the label's text color with the "Change View Color" and "Change Text Color" buttons, respectively.
+To reset the default settings, the user may simply click the background as well.

 ### App Walk-Through
 <img src="https://i.imgur.com/1sQbpl8.gif" width=200><br>